 Workers’ Comp Statutes of Limitations in California

-In California, personal injuries – whether they occur at work or elsewhere – have a two year statute of limitations, meaning that you have two years to report your injury and make your claim.
+In California, personal injuries – whether they occur at work or elsewhere – have a two-year statute of limitations, meaning that you have two years to report your injury and make your claim.
 Waiting beyond that could halt any action you take against the responsible party.
-It should be noted that in some cases of severe injury, workers are encouraged to take no more than 30 days to tell their employers that they require workers’ compensation benefits while they recover.
+An insurer that receives a workers’ compensation claim filed after the statute of limitations expires can ask the court to dismiss the case, and that is practically guaranteed to happen.

-The timeline to report your work-related injury starts from the moment it becomes noticeable, not necessarily when it happens.
-This means if a medical examination discovered that you had a serious illness from chemicals in your workplace five years after you quit that job, you would possibly still have two years to bring your claims to the attention of that employer.
-It is, however, a shaky area of the law, and insurance providers are likely to fight whatever claims you make, especially when they are seemingly outside the two-year timeframe.
+The statute of limitations to report your work-related injury starts from the moment it becomes noticeable, not necessarily when it happens.
+This means if a doctor diagnosed your carpal tunnel syndrome three years after you first notice an ache, you could still be eligible to get workers’ compensation as long as you report that diagnosis and new symptoms to your boss within 30 days and the claim is filed within two years.
+Or, for example, if a medical examination discovers that you had a serious illness from chemicals in your workplace five years after you quit that job, you would possibly still have two years to bring your claim to the attention of that employer.
+It is, however, a gray area of the law, and insurance providers are likely to fight whatever claims you make, especially when they are seemingly outside the original two-year timeframe.

-If you need to back your claims with a professional, retain the services of an Orange County workers’ compensation lawyer from Alvandi Law Group, P.C.
+If you need to back your claims with a professional, Alvandi Law Group, P.C. in Orange County is here to help.
 Our law firm is entirely committed to workers’ comp cases in California, and we have been helping those in need for more than a decade.
 Call (800) 980-6905 today to request your free case evaluation with our compassionate and knowledgeable team!